Crazelu/Crazelu/README.md

 ### Aye, listen!
-I’m Lucky Ebere.
-I'm a Software Engineer from Nigeria.
+I’m Lucky Ebere, a Software Engineer from Nigeria.
 I'm almost always working on something fun where
 I push my limits and grow as a result.